JoshTDesign/team-creator/README.md

 This project represents my introduction to using subclass to create multiple related objects.
 It was a fun challenge to take those objects and manipulate them into a completely dynamic html file.
 This was also my first attempt at creating a Jest testing suite to assist in the programming process.

 ### How to install
-To install Team Creator, simply go to my repo, clone the repo link to your local machine, and enjoy!
+To install Team Creator, simply go to my repo, clone the repo link to your local machine.
+Make sure in use the `npm intall` command to install the dependencies before you try to run.
+Then enjoy!

 ### Where credit is due
 Team Creator relies on the fantastic Inquirer tool for command-line queries.